jebaile7964/PowerShell-Code-Samples/README.md

 Creates desktop shortcuts to a networked drive shared application.
 Written as a CMDlet.
 Can take multiple parameter sets, for user input and CSV input.

+#### Set-LegacyConsoleConfiguration

+Makes a couple of modifications to the behavior of the CMD shell.
+Brings back legacy mode, and installs NTVDM.exe.

 #### Samples to be added:

 ##DSC